cantierecreativo/showcase/README.md

 ### Traits

-#### `Showcase::Traits::Record` trait
+#### `Showcase::Traits::Record`

 To be used to present ActiveModel-based records.
-Inside your presenter, include the traits like this:
+Inside your presenter, include the trait like this:

 ```ruby
 class ProjectPresenter < Showcase::Presenter